 However, exporting can be key to sales growth, expanding customer base and protecting against local market conditions, not to mention creating a name for the business’s brand.
 There are big opportunities for UK brands – being ‘British’ can be a USP in a new market.

-The event will be produced in collaboration with tax compliance platform Avalara and hosted by ICAEW’s Head of Business, Simon Gray, who is passionate about SMEs capitalising on the opportunities to grow and prosper that new markets offer.
+The event was produced in collaboration with tax compliance platform Avalara and hosted by ICAEW’s Head of Business, Simon Gray, who is passionate about SMEs capitalising on the opportunities to grow and prosper that new markets offer.

-Speaking on the panel will be Shehzad Chaudhary, Deputy Director at the Department of International Trade (DIT), who will share the latest update on deals that have been signed as well as forthcoming negotiations.
+Speaking on the panel was Shehzad Chaudhary, Deputy Director at the Department of International Trade (DIT), who shared the latest update on deals that have been signed as well as forthcoming negotiations.

 “Exporting is so important for the UK’s future prosperity,” Chaudhary says.
 “We’re committed to opening up markets around the world for UK businesses.
 We know exporting businesses are more competitive, pay higher wages and are more profitable, and we want to support as many businesses as possible to fulfil their potential on the international stage.”